thecocolab/crash-course/module 0: intro-terminal/README.md

 Remote computing and data handling are crucial for dealing with large datasets, accessing powerful computing resources, and collaborative work in data science and coding projects.

+## 8: Linux commands

+This is a [CheatSheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) with different commands that you might find useful.